facebook/docusaurus/website/community/5-release-process.md

 - The DOM structure
 - CSS module class names with a hash suffix (usually targeted with `[class*='myClassName']` selectors)
 - React components that are [unsafe or forbidden to swizzle](/docs/swizzling#what-is-safe-to-swizzle)
-- React components importing from `@docusaurus/theme-common/internal`
+- React components that import from `@docusaurus/theme-common/internal`
+- The exact visual appearance of the theme

 :::note

-When [swizzling](/docs/swizzling) safe components, you might encounter components importing undocumented APIs from `@docusaurus/theme-common`.
+When [swizzling](/docs/swizzling) safe components, you might encounter components that import undocumented APIs from `@docusaurus/theme-common` (without the `/internal` subpath).

-We maintain retro-compatibility on those APIs, but don't encourage a direct usage.
+We still maintain retro-compatibility on those APIs (hence they are marked as "safe"), but we don't encourage a direct usage.

 :::